tc39/proposal-pattern-matching/README.md

 with the `with` pattern's values overriding the parent pattern's value if the same bindings appear in both.

-The parent pattern defines a "matcher result", obtained from the matchable in some way, which is used as the `with` pattern's matchable:
+The parent pattern defines what the matchable will be for the `with` pattern:

 * for regex patterns,
     the regex's match object is used